digital-asset/daml/docs/source/support/compatibility.rst

 Ledger API Support Duration
 ---------------------------

 Major Ledger API versions behave like stable features in :doc:`status-definitions`.
-They are supported from the time they are first released as "stable" to the point where they are removed from Integration Components and SDK following a 12 month deprecation cycle.
+They are supported from the time they are first released as "stable" to the point where they are removed from Integration Components and DAML Connect following a 12 month deprecation cycle.
 The earliest point a major Ledger API version can be deprecated is with the release of the next major version.
 The earliest it can be removed is 12 months later with a major version release of the Integration Components.

 Other than for hotfix releases, new releases of the Integration Components will only support the latest minor/patch version of each major Ledger API version.